Become a specialist endodontist

 CLDN 9F Thesis Research, Clinical Research, Clinical Practice

 Carry out a supervised research project related to endodontics and present a thesis on your research.

-Achieve the appropriate clinical competencies to be able to register as a specialist endodontist.
-Demonstrate specialist-level skill in critical evauation of endodontic research and your own clinical pratice.
+Achieve the appropriate clinical competencies to be able to register as a specialist endodontist in New Zealand.

 - Clinical research and practice involving patients referred for specialist endodontic care